bitnami/containers/bitnami/keycloak-config-cli/README.md

-# Bitnami package for Keycloak Config CLI
+# Bitnami Secure Image for Keycloak Config CLI

 ## What is Keycloak Config CLI?